TranslucentComputing/webinar-slack-bot/docs/start.md

 cert-manager.io/cluster-issuer: <your-cluster-issuer>
 ```

-The cert-manager is used to provision Lets Encrypt TLS certificate.
+The cert-manager is used to provision the Lets Encrypt TLS certificates.

 To find the name of the cluster issuer installed with in your cluster, list all the cluster issuers.